TUSF/ip-pub/README.md

         // An array containing `publication object`s that fit the query.
     }

+It's important to note: Archivers should record the PeerID that submitted a publication.
+As such, the `publication`s within the
+`results` array should possess a `peer` parameter, which is a string containing the PeerID of the publisher.

 Once a Client recognizes the results they are to publish a confirmation message with the following format:

     {